 The likelihood of an increase in FDR is high, at least one time during the 2-year lock-in period which could mean 0.2% to 0.3% for most.
 In fact, we speculate it could happen this year.
 This is especially so now that 3-month SIBOR has moved in the last month from 0.96% to 1.12% presently.
 And the last increase in FDR happened a long time ago almost 2 years back in December 2015 by a local bank.
 The rule-of-thumb we often use is that when the gap between fixed and floating is less than 0.50%, there is merit in going for fixed rate.
 What’s more now this gap is only at 0.15%.
 One single hike will more than close the gap!

 And do it soon before fixed rates should move again from its near historical lows.
 Speak to our consultants today to find out what are your options on fixed rate mortgages where we could deviate down your rate to below 1.50% in the first year!
-Better still for those buying a private property now, take your loan through MortgageWise and enjoy an exclusive all-in purchase legal fee of $1,800 nett (including mortgage stamp duty) for private properties up to $3M (terms apply).
+Better still for those buying a condo in Singapore now, take your loan through MortgageWise and enjoy an exclusive all-in purchase legal fee of $1,800 nett (including mortgage stamp duty) for completed private properties up to $3M (terms apply).